Photo credit (above): Vince Talotta/Toronto Star

 We got a real estate agent and started touring houses, but we always chickened out when it came time to sign on the dotted line.
 We were reluctant to give up the stress-free condo lifestyle and commit to a shovel and a lawn mower.
 Plus, my husband wasn’t handy and I knew I’d be nervous at night when he travelled for work.

 During our years of putting off buying a house, our kids fell in love with the condo lifestyle just as much as we had.
+Don’t get us wrong, the idea of owning some Cape Cod real estate is something we still dream about but right now, the condo life is still working perfectly fine for us.
 They’ve made so many close friends around the building and spend countless hours playing with them.
 The swimming pool is packed on a Sunday afternoon and on cold or rainy days the squash court is a favourite hang-out to shoot hoops or play floor hockey.
 On warm evenings, there is always a group of kids and parents playing in the building’s communal backyard.
 There are never complaints of boredom and the kids are often hopping on the elevator to visit their buddies in the building.

 This community of residents living under one roof has become like an extended family for all of us.
 The condo parents support one another and look out for each other’s kids.
 We organize lessons for them including chess, swimming and tennis and throw holiday parties where cupcake decorating is a must.
 If the kids have a dispute, which inevitably happens when you live in such close quarters, we help them come up with problem-solving strategies to work out their differences.